-Indicator 9: Annual reexaminations Maximum Points: 10
+Indicator 9: Annual reexaminations

+Maximum Points: 10

-- This indicator shows whether the PHA completes a reexamination for each participating family at least every 12 months. - Points are based on the percent of reexaminations that are more than 2 months overdue, according to data from PIC.
+- This indicator shows whether the PHA completes a reexamination for each participating family at least every 12 months. - Points are based on the percent of reexaminations that are less than two months overdue, according to data from PIC.